 THE HOT SPOTS

 - The Beaver Creek Nordic Sports Center, at the base of the Strawberry Park Express Lift at Beaver Creek Resort, offers a veritable winter playground—lift-served cross-county skiing on nearly 20 miles of groomed and rustic trails at between 9,800 and 10,200 feet above sea level in McCoy Park.
-Day passes for the chairlift cost about $25; a full selection of rental gear is available, as are lessons for skiers of all skill levels.
+Day passes for the chairlift cost $29 for kids, $42 for adults; a full selection of rental gear is available, as are lessons for skiers of all skill levels.
 And you can’t beat the views.

 - In the upper Vail Valley, try the Vail Nordic Center, based out of the Vail Golf Club, with more than 10 miles of groomed trails, rentals, lessons, even soups and snacks.
 Downvalley, members and the general public are welcome at the Cordillera Nordic Center, perched up high at The Club at Cordillera, which offers three miles of classic ski trails on scenic, rolling terrain, as well as private and group lessons.